• Skip to main content

 A travel-photography gallery wall of metal prints styled above a sideboard in a bright modern living room

-Measure, mock up, and mount without damage
+Measure, mock up, and prepare each mount

 This is the step that separates a gallery wall that looks designed from one that looks improvised.
 It is also where metal earns its place.